wolfm2/openframeworks/assignments/project_01.md

 ## Requirements

-Your story should include shapes, movement, sound, images
+Your story should include shapes (incl. polygons), movement, sound, images

+At least two "scenes" (You can scroll between scenes or draw a new one)

 A 5 minute experience